Submit a request

 How will this impact my Earnest loan?

 If you have an existing Earnest loan, no action is needed from you.
 Loan documents and disclosures will not need to be replaced as outlined in Section E. Interest in your loan agreement.
 In addition, we will check the 30-Day Average SOFR Index on the 25th of each month (or the next business day), then add SOFR (rounded up) to the base rate to set the effective rate for the next month on the 1st.
+On average, your interest rate and payment amount under SOFR are expected to be comparable to what they were on LIBOR.
+As a variable rate loan, your monthly payment amount has changed on a regular schedule since your loan was disbursed.
+It will continue to change on a comparable schedule according to the terms and conditions of your loan.
+Only the benchmark used to calculate the variable interest rate will change.

-If you’re a new Earnest client, the variable interest rates you’re quoted in the Rate Check Tool and the final rate at signing will be based on the 30-Day Average SOFR as published by the Federal Reserve Bank of New York on the twenty-fifth day of the previous month and then rounded up.
+If you’re a new Earnest client, the variable interest rates you’re quoted in the Rate Check Tool and the final rates at signing will be based on the 30-Day Average SOFR as published by the Federal Reserve Bank of New York on the twenty-fifth day of the previous month and then rounded up.
 All new loan documents and disclosures will reflect this source.

 Have more questions?
 Submit a request